Letter to Precalc Students

 - Such as an expression, which describes a situation which is new to you.

-- An equation, for a situation which is new to you so that you may find an unknown value.
+- Such as an equation, for a situation which is new to you so that you may find an unknown value.

 This is why you need a C or better: